markstan/Format-IntuneDiagData/README.md

 A: Metadata contains output that the script is either unable to detect the contents of (zero-byte files, command line stdout output, etc.).
 If you cannot find output that you expect, look here in the Unknown_Command_Result_* files.

+## Future improvements

+Planned future additions to FIDD.
+Please feel free to suggest (or contribute!) additional functionality and features.
+I'd love [to hear](mailto://markstan@microsoft.com&subject=FIDD%20suggestions) how you use FIDD and what I can do to make your job easier!

+### Shell integration

+Right-click menu action in Explorer to open the zip file with FIDD.
+1) Option to unzip and 2) Option to unzip and open a PowerShell window in the working directory.

+### Add PowerShell profile options to include functions to run FIDD from the command line without needing to know the entire path.
+Cleanup and processing options for data.

 ## Change Log

 ### 1.4.2022